 Adaptation measures should also be chosen in a way to maximize their co-benefits and cost effectiveness.
 As demonstrated in Figure 21 on the next page, different adaptation measure will have very different costs and benefits that are very specific to their context and design.
 For example, when designing a new home it may be very cost-effective to invest upfront in the marginal cost to increase the design elevation by two feet and benefit from the reduction in flood damages and insurance premiums over the lifetime of that building.
 In contrast, it may not be cost effective to elevate an existing building by that same amount even though it may confer the same benefits.
 These tradeoffs will all depend on the type of construction, value of the building, potential losses, environmental issues, and a host of other considerations.
-As demonstrated by the analysis conducted by SwissRe, many of the most cost effective to integrate resiliency considerations into the design phase of a project as opposed to retrofitting an existing building or infrastructure.
+As demonstrated by the analysis conducted by SwissRe, many of the most cost effective adaptation measures include preserving and enhancing natural coastal defenses such as beaches, dunes, and mangrove forests.
+Similarly, it is often more cost-effective to integrate resiliency considerations into the design phase of a project as opposed to retrofitting an existing building or infrastructure.